imyourmanzi/Image-Superimposor/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n VARIATIONS, --variations VARIATIONS
+  -h, --help            show this help message and exit -f OUTPUT_FMT, --output-fmt OUTPUT_FMT
+                        a string representing the Pillow library format to save the generated composite image as --inset-bottom INSET_BOTTOM
+                        percentage of the subject image's height to exclude in the annotation from the bottom of the image (range:
+                        1–99%)
+  --inset-left INSET_LEFT
+                        percentage of the subject image's width to exclude in the annotation from the left of the image (range:
+                        1–99%)
+  --inset-right INSET_RIGHT
+                        percentage of the subject image's width to exclude in the annotation from the right of the image (range:
+                        1–99%)
+  --inset-top INSET_TOP
+                        percentage of the subject image's height to exclude in the annotation from the top of the image (range:
+                        1–99%)
+  -n VARIATIONS, --variations VARIATIONS
                         the number of variations to make with each image and background pair
   --no-scale            do not change the scale of the subject image
                         (unexepected behavior for subject image larger than background image)
-  -f OUTPUT_FMT, --output-fmt OUTPUT_FMT
-                        a string representing the Pillow library format to save the generated composite image as -v, --verbose         increase the verbosity of log output (takes precedence over --quiet)
   -q, --quiet           decrease the verbosity of log output (--verbose takes
                         precedence)
+  -v, --verbose         increase the verbosity of log output (takes precedence
+                        over --quiet)
 ```